-Safety: The Atascosa and Wilson County Car Seat Coalitions work hard and year-round promoting Car Seat Safety.
+Vehicular Safety: The Atascosa and Wilson County Car Seat Coalitions work hard and year-round promoting Car Seat Safety.
 FCH and community partners educate individuals and groups on distracted driving, hot baby (not leaving children or pets in car), buzzed and drunk driving, and seatbelt usage for all ages.
+In 2022, Atascosa was a fitting station for the county.
+There were several car seat distributions and installs conducted in our area.